 Versa and Gamut are extremely easy to use, but it may take a little practice at first since the stroke patterns are slightly different than with a freeheld traditional paddle.
 That's due to the pivoting motion of the mount.
 Don't worry, you'll get the hang of it in no time!

 The Versa shafts can be angled downward to roughly 25 degrees, which somewhat resembles a sweep stroke, or straightened to 180, approximating a forward stroke.
 That's about where the similarity ends!

 Use a nice, wide grip to get the maximum pull of the blade through the water on each side.

 TRY ALL THREE MODES

-Straight and off the mount is ideal for entering and exiting the water.
+Straight and off the mount is ideal for entering and exiting the water with your Versa Paddle.
 Use Versa straight and on the mount when you want less stress on your shoulders or when water conditions are choppy.
 Use it angled and on the mount for the most energy efficient experience and/or when the water is calm.

-There are three quick release buttons on each shaft.
+There are three quick release buttons on each of Versa's shafts.
 Try shortening and lengthening the shafts for different conditions.
-Try paddling backwards and practice turning.
+Experiment with paddling backwards and practice turning.